-An attorney object to a question if it cannot be understood.
+An attorney can object to a question if it cannot be understood.

 Often, questions are vague because they contain an unclear reference.
-A question might use a pronoun, such as “he”, “she”, “it.”
+For example, a question might use a pronoun, such as “he”, “she”, “it.”

 Here’s an example: Did you see what happened?

 In this example, it’s unclear what the attorney means by “what happened” because there’s no context given.
 A better question would be, “Did you see what happened on Main Street on the evening of July 31?”